moconnell9/ios-introduction/Swift.md

 Hey, that is much shorter, and the compiler still shut up!
 Cool, right?

-***WRONG.*** **Force unwrapping is considered bad practice.** Swiftlint will fail your build if you use it anywhere other than UIOutlets or try-catch statements.
+***WRONG.*** **Force unwrapping is unsafe and is generally considered bad practice.** Swiftlint will fail your build if you use it anywhere other than UIOutlets or try-catch statements.

 In this example, if the key "hammer" is not in the dictionary, the entire app crashes.
-This is very bad.
+(This is very bad.)

 When you force-unwrap, you are making a guarantee to the compiler that you know better than it does, and that you are 100% sure the value will be there.
 If you are wrong, your app crashes.
-That's it.
+That's it- so use sparingly.

 ## Try, Try?, Try!